 Writ of Eviction

-Once the court rules in favor of the landlord, a writ of eviction will be issued within 10 days.
+Once the court judge rules in favor of the landlord, a writ of eviction will be issued within 10 days.
 The landlord must request the writ of eviction within 180 days, or else they will begin the eviction process again.

 The Eviction